HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Benchmarking_on_vLLM/Online_Static/README.md

 ## Quick Start
 To run these models on your Gaudi machine:
 1) Clone this repository.
-2) Choose any one model example directory and cd into it.
+2) Choose any one model example directory and `cd` into it.
 3) Edit the `docker_envfile.env` and enter your `HF_TOKEN` in the placeholder variable.
 Optionally, you can set which cards to use by changing `HABANA_VISIBLE_DEVICES`
-4) Run command `sudo bash ./run.sh` which will build the Docker container for the vLLM server and load the particular model you have chosen in Step 2.
+4) Run command `bash ./run.sh` which will build the Docker container for the vLLM server and load the particular model you have chosen in Step 2.
 5) Wait **~15 minutes** or more for the server to start and warmup.
 Ignore the `pulsecheck   | No successful response.
 HTTP status code: 000.
 Retrying in 5 seconds...` messages in the meantime.
 6) When server is finally ready for serving, it will say